Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 Don't start here.
 First tune continuous batching, chunked prefill, prefix caching, and queue policy.
 Disaggregation is a later optimization when one mixed pool can no longer hit both TTFT and TPOT targets.

 Use measurements, not architecture fashion, to decide whether to split pools.
-The following gate recommends investigation only when a tuned mixed pool breaches both service objectives under a long-prompt-heavy trace:
+This gate recommends investigation only when a tuned mixed pool breaches both service objectives under a long-prompt-heavy trace:

 1workload_trials = [